The Poole Family

 Nomination: Alan and Cheryl Poole are full-time dairy farmers of Rose Bridge Farm based just outside Gorey, Co.
 Wexford.
 They are milking approximately 70 cows on 103 acres.

 Their passion and dedication to nature is clearly reflected in the wildlife on their beautiful farm.
-Alan has a background in ecology and together with Cheryl they have become increasingly invested in leaving space for nature while maintaining a viable working family farm.
+Alan has a background in ecology and together with Cherly they have become increasingly invested in leaving space for nature while maintaining a viable working family farm.
 They are passionate about demonstrating how the two can work together.

 Together with their 3 children they have transformed the family dairy farm and it is now thriving with biodiversity from mature hedges, grass margins to teaming insect and bird life.
 Alan has recently converted approximately 25% of the grazing area to either multi-species sward or clover with benefits for pollinators as well as the soil.